-Hundreds of hours of experimentation were involved in developing the filter, to make it capable of large gain reduction at 20Khz without really dulling all the frequencies.
-Still, we remind you over and over in this manual to error on the side of less WARMTH... and Compression.
+Thousands of hours of experimentation were involved in developing the filter, to make it capable of large gain reduction at 20Khz without really dulling all the freqs (frequencies).
+STILL ONE MUST BE CAREFUL NOT TO OVER DUE THE AMOUNT OF WARMTH USED!
 The temptation is to say "oh wow that's great, so fat and warm, let's warm it more."
-Resist temptation.
-Trust the meters when indoubt....
-3 - 5 dB is quite a bit of warmth on most signals.
-There may be times where over 10dB does the perfect job, but trust us that if you see all the LED's light on the warmth bargraph - you really better know what you're doing.
+DON'T GO THERE!
+Trust the meters when in doubt....
+2 - 5 dB is quite a bit of warmth on most signals.
+There may be times where 10 dB does the perfect job, but trust us that if you see all the LED's light on the warmth bargraph - you are being very naughty.

-You will find the warmth to be useful all by itself many times without the compressor or TRANNY or much saturation.
-It can take some of the irritating ping and clickiness out of many sources.
-Originally the FATSO was only going to have the saturation and this warmth circuit, but as our research went on, we decided the extra circuitry of the TRANNY and compressor would provide some of the other important nonlinear elements of tape compression, and "vintage" gear as well.
+You will find the warmth to be useful all by itself many times without the compressor or Tranny or much saturation.
+Originally the FATSO was only going to have the saturation and this warmth circuit, but as our research went on, we decided the extra circuitry of the Tranny and compressor would provide some of the other important nonlinear elements of tape compression, and "vintage" gear as well.